Safety and security

-There have been incidences of carbon monoxide poisoning due to incorrectly installed gas equipment.
-One incident caused the death of a British national.
-If you live in China, make sure your home has a working carbon monoxide alarm.
+Make sure your accommodation has a working carbon monoxide alarm.
+There have been incidences of carbon monoxide poisoning and death due to incorrectly installed gas equipment.
 The ‘Be Alarmed’ campaign gives practical advice on how to stay safe, and lists the symptoms to look out for.

-Commercial disputes in China are rarely handled through the civil law courts.
-Incidents of British nationals being detained against their will to extort money or intimidate them for other gains have increased.
+Incidents of British nationals being detained against their will to extort money or intimidate them have occurred.
 It is rare for violence to be used, but the threat of violence is a recurring theme.
 You should report any threats of violence to the Chinese police.

 Xinjiang Uyghur Autonomous Region

 The security situation in Xinjiang remains fragile, and conditions locally can deteriorate rapidly at short notice.
-There have been several instances of violent unrest in Xinjiang.
-In September 2015, at least 16 people were reported killed in attack on police and civilians at a coal mine in Aksu Prefecture, and in November 2015, 28 people were reportedly killed in a security operation.
+There have been instances of violent unrest in Xinjiang, causing deaths.
 There have been allegations of the use of lethal force to disperse protests.

-Whilst outbreaks of ethnic violence remain sporadic, and foreigners are not normally targeted, you should be alert to the possibility of being caught up in any unexpected demonstrations or outbreaks of violence.
-The Chinese authorities tend to react quickly to these incidents.
-They will increase the security presence in the area and their response may be heavy-handed.
+Be alert to the possibility of being caught up in any unexpected demonstrations or outbreaks of violence.
+The Chinese authorities will increase the security presence in the area and tend to react quickly and harshly to these incidents.
 The Chinese authorities may restrict travel to some areas of Xinjiang, particularly during religious festivals and after violent attacks.
-You should remain vigilant, keep up to date with local security advice and media reports and take extra care when travelling in Xinjiang.
-Avoid becoming involved in any protests and avoid large crowds.
+You should remain vigilant, monitor media reports and follow advice and instructions from local authorities.
+Avoid protests and large crowds.
 Don’t film or photograph any such activities or anything of a military nature.

 There are harsh penalties for driving under the influence of alcohol, even at very low levels.

-There are areas of disputed territory between China and other countries in the East China Sea.
-Mariners should be vigilant and avoid disputed areas.
-There have been incidents of piracy and armed robbery against ships in the East China Sea.
-The Regional Co-operation Agreement on Combating Piracy and Armed Robbery against Ships in Asia Information Sharing Centre (ReCAAP ISC) recorded 40 incidents in 2014 and 10 in 2015.
-See the ReCAAP ISC’s website for updates on incidents and trends.
+Mariners should avoid the disputed territory between China and other countries in the East China Sea.
+There have also been incidents of piracy and armed robbery against ships in the area.
+See the Regional Co-operation Agreement on Combating Piracy and Armed Robbery against Ships in Asia Information Sharing website for further information.

 China is a one-party state.
 Though China is very open to foreign visitors, you should be aware of political and cultural sensitivities in conversation with Chinese people.